Line segment: Directed line segment

-When a line segment is given an orientation (direction) it is called a directed line segment.
+When a line segment is given an orientation (direction) it is called a directed line segment or oriented line segment.
 It suggests a translation or displacement (perhaps caused by a force).
 The magnitude and direction are indicative of a potential change.
-Extending a directed line segment semi-infinitely produces a ray and infinitely in both directions produces a directed line.
+Extending a directed line segment semi-infinitely produces a directed half-line and infinitely in both directions produces a directed line.
 This suggestion has been absorbed into mathematical physics through the concept of a Euclidean vector.
-The collection of all directed line segments is usually reduced by making "equivalent" any pair having the same length and orientation.
-This application of an equivalence relation dates from Giusto Bellavitis's introduction of the concept of equipollence of directed line segments in 1835.
+The collection of all directed line segments is usually reduced by making equipollent any pair having the same length and orientation.
+This application of an equivalence relation was introduced by Giusto Bellavitis in 1835.

 Generalizations

 Analogous to straight line segments above, one can also define arcs as segments of a curve.

 In one-dimensional space, a ball is a line segment.

 An oriented plane segment or bivector generalizes the directed line segment.

+Beyond Euclidean geometry, geodesic segments play the role of line segments.

+A line segment is a one-dimensional simplex; a two-dimensional simplex is a triangle.